microsoft/hello-sensorcore/README.md

 2. Version history
 --------------------------------------------------------------------------------
+* Version 1.1.0.3:
+  * Updated to use latest Lumia SensorCore SDK 1.1 Preview
 * Version 1.0.0.1:
  * Some bug fixes made in this release.
 * Version 1.0: The first release.